Efficiently Coloring the Intersection of a General Matroid and Combinatorial Matroids: Matroid Intersection Coloring Algorithm

 \section{Matroid Intersection Coloring Algorithm}

-In this section we prove our main result, Theorem \ref{thm:main}, that there is an effective algorithm for coloring the intersection of a general matroid and a collection of partition matroids.
-In \Cref{subsec:intersectionalgorithmdescription}, we state the algorithm.
-Then in \Cref{subsec:intersectionexample}, we illustrate one iteration of the algorithm on a particular instance.
-Finally in \Cref{subsec:intersectionanalysis}, we prove that the algorithm produces a feasible coloring that uses at most the desired number of colors.
+In this section we prove our main result, Theorem \ref{thm:main}, that there is an efficient algorithm for coloring the intersection of a general matroid and a collection of partition matroids.
+In Subsection \ref{subsec:intersectionalgorithmdescription}, we state the algorithm.
+In Subsection \ref{subsec:intersectionanalysis}, we prove that the algorithm produces a feasible coloring that uses at most the desired number of colors.
+See Appendix \ref{app:intersectionexample} for one iteration of the algorithm on a particular instance.